FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

 }
 ```

-The definition and redefinition of enumerations is not necessarily just a language localisation issue.
+The definition and redefinition of enumerations is not necessarily just a language localization issue.
 It is possible
-that an FMIS may wish to use a separate code list of values for regulatory reasons.
+that an FMIS System may wish to use a separate code list of values for regulatory reasons.
 For example, the names of
 ingredients within a pesticide, could be regulated by law and the required name could differ based on the market in
 which the product is sold (e.g. `Water`, `H₂O`, `Hydrogen Hydroxide`, `Oxygen Dihydride`, `Hydric Acid`)